-Explanation: Minor New Source Review (NSR) - Title 20 DCMR Chapter 2 contains preconstruction permit requirements for new minor sources, modifications of minor sources, and minor modifications at major stationary sources for all pollutants regulated under the CAA regardless of the District's nonattainment status, as addressed at 40 C.F.R. §§ 51.160 through 51.164.

-There is a comprehensive Prevention of Significant (PSD) permit program under CAA Title I Part C for all major sources of a regulated pollutant under the Clean Air Act for which the District is designated attainment or unclassifiable.
+Title 20 DCMR Chapter 2 contains the District's preconstruction permit program for new minor sources, modifications of minor sources, and minor modifications at major stationary sources for all pollutants regulated under the CAA regardless of the District's nonattainment designation, as addressed at 40 C.F.R. §§ 51.160 through 51.164.
+The District relies on EPA's comprehensive Prevention of Significant (PSD) permitting program, addressing CAA Title I Part C, for all major sources of any regulated pollutant under the CAA for which the District is designated attainment or unclassifiable.